🍜 UdonSharp API

 Per-Screen settings

-, as this is a fairly expensive call) is to get the index of the screen you want to access/modify.
+The first thing to when handling individual screens (preferably in Start, not Update, as this is a fairly expensive call) is to get the index of the screen you want to access/modify.
 The index will act as a unique identifier.
 To do so, call:

-public int _GetIndex(GameObject screen);
+int _GetIndex(GameObject screen);

-component is allowed per GameObject.
+...with the GameObject that contains the LTCGI_Screen component.
+Note that for this to work, only one LTCGI_Screen component is allowed per GameObject.
 The index itself is internal and should be used for anything other than passing it on to other functions - treat it like an unknown value.

 With the index at hand, you can call the following functions:

-public Color _GetColor(int screen);
+Color _GetColor(int screen);

-public void _SetColor(int screen, Color color);
+void _SetColor(int screen, Color color);

-public void _SetTexture(int screen, uint index);
+void _SetTexture(int screen, uint index);

-parameters take the index retrieved before.
+screen parameters take the index retrieved before.